Updated post: 17/11/18 | November 2018

 Having settled Colonia, the Portuguese wanted to hold onto it and they set up defences on the small island of St Gabriel, which was close to Buenos Aires.
 However, the Spanish, the landlords of Buenos Aires, were having none of this.
 A long fight ensued, which lasted into the latter half of the 18th century.
 Finally, in 1777, Colonia became a Spanish city.

 Colonia is an irresistibly picturesque and laid-back place to wander around.
-However, there’s not too much to see and do in and I found three or four hours in the town are just about right.
+However, there’s not too much to see and do, and I found three or four hours in the town are just about right.

 Here’s my pick of the top things to do during a day trip: